-Dyachenko, O. N. (2025).
-The natural world as an explication of ethical and axiological meanings in Greco-Eastern patristics.
+Buychik, A. (2025).
+Cultural heritage as a self-organising system: The philosophy of klironomy and the formation of a new science of cultural preservation in the 21st century.
 Actual Issues of Modern Science.
 European Scientific e-Journal, 39, __-__.
 Ostrava: Tuculart Edition.

 Abstract: